Justin James should have been more aware of what he was really saying when he posted his specific requirements for female DJs.

 He concludes with, "I do not work with DJs that do not know what they are doing.
 If you do not meet the requirements, then please please do not waste my time or yours.
 I look forward to hearing from a few of you :)"

 As you can imagine, the hate from social media began to pour in, with many women asking Justin to explain himself or apologize.
 He never does apologize, but instead further explains his superficial viewpoint.

 If this man was really searching for female DJs with talent, he would have never made the comments regarding height, weight and attractiveness.
-The last one is completely object anyway.
 "Specific criteria" should always be focused around the music a DJ plays and how well they can control a room, not how good they look when behind the decks.